grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The expanding air in the pipes forced their temperature to drop.
 Their surfaces were instantaneously coated in condensate, which froze and sublimated to vapor, rising up and away from the pipes like two long otherworldly fingers passing through the compartment and gripping the ship.
 From where Hemi stood, the air in the pipes felt like the shot of a canon moving past him, leaving a trail of smoke marking its path.
 He had the sense of it pushing out through the ship in every direction.
 The hissing, flushing sound of compressed air pressing water out passed through the ship, and the very mass of the ship itself shifted under the force of it.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Take us up guys.
 Set the dive planes, and blow any trim tanks you haven't yet."
-Percy said to Gregory and Bastian.
-They turned the control wheels.
+Gregory and Bastian turned the control wheels.
 But within seconds Percy again felt her boat moving distressingly like a wounded animal.
 The stern was rising faster than the bow.
-The angle the deck under her feet was in the wrong direction.
+The angle of the deck under her feet was leaning in the wrong direction.

 "What's wrong?!"
 She shouted at Gregory.
 Her eyes scanning rapidly across the instruments.
 "Trim!"
 She started spinning open valves on the tank control panel, trying desperately to level the boat.
-Gregory's arms were bugling with tensed muscles as he his hands gripped thedive plane control wheel, trying to angle the bow upwards.
+Gregory's arms were bulging with tensed muscles as he his hands gripped the dive-plane control wheel, trying to angle the bow upwards.

-A hazard light lit on the tank status panel, accompanied by a foul buzzer.
+A hazard light lit on the tank status panel accompanied by a foul buzzer, the sonic equivalent of an odorized explosive gas.
 "Hemi!"
 Percy shouted down through the hatch.
 "The forward tanks didn't blow!"

 "The valve is wide open Sylvia."
 Hemi said, looking at the indicator on the nut to double-check his work.
 "The ramming must have pinched closed the high-pressure pipes to the forward ballast tanks."